-C. The student conduct body reviewing the appeal may, after reviewing all available information, elect to:
+The conduct body reviewing the appeal College Appeals Panel or Vice President for Student Affairs/designee, after reviewing all available information, may elect to:

 1. Affirm the finding and sanction originally determined.